 But for the PLH flats launched so far, the quota has been set at two-thirds of the usual quotas.
 Here’s a breakdown of the MCPS quota for PLH and non-PLH flats.

-Unlike typical HDB resale flats, there will be more restrictions if you’re buying a PLH flat in the resale market.
-These restrictions will apply until around half of the 99-year lease of the flats, before the government considers a review.
+Unlike typical HDB resale flats, there will be more restrictions if you’re buying a Prime flat in the resale market.
+These restrictions will apply until around half of the 99-year lease of the flats before the government considers a review.

 HDB flats for sale in prime areas